intuit/gqlex/README.md

 Sometime you required to build query or mutation upon configuration on the fly or upon business logic, and send it to the GraphQL server, The **eXtendGql** library will assist you while doing it, The **eXtendGql** library does not support creation (only manipulation) of the skeleton file and will not support (as for now).
 The developer can create the skeleton GraphQL file, store the file in resource folder.
 _skeleton file, means file with structure but without field only._
-And with relevant plan use of syntaxPath we can assemble the gXpath and set the plan strategy on the fly, use of TransformBuilder.
+And with relevant plan use of syntaxPath we can assemble the gqlXPath and set the plan strategy on the fly, use of TransformBuilder.
 And then use of TransformExecutor to run the plan.